 Hi, I’m Oscar’s Mum (aka Sandra).
-I have a 6 year old son, Oscar, who was diagnosed with food intolerances just after his first birthday following 4 weeks on an elimination diet.
-His intolerances include Salicylates, Glutamates, and most artificial flavours, colours, preservatives and additives.
-This means that most fruit, vegetables, herbs and spices and processed foods are excluded from his diet.
+My now 14 year old son was diagnosed with food intolerances just after his first birthday following 4 weeks on an elimination diet.
+His intolerances included Salicylates, Glutamates, and most artificial flavours, colours, preservatives and additives.
+This meant that most fruit, vegetables, herbs and spices and processed foods are excluded from his diet.
 I started this blog to share our experiences and recipes with other’s in similar situations.

 Oscar started having sleeping problems when he was about 5 months old.
 He started waking more and more frequently overnight and was becoming very difficult to settle.
 At about 7 to 8 months of age he was waking every 20 to 30 minutes all night long; my husband and I were exhausted.
 Feeling sure that this wasn’t something that could be fixed by letting him cry himself to sleep, we saw a sleep consultant, Pinky McKay.
 Pinky saw our son eating a huge bowl of fruit and suggested that he might have a Salicylate intolerance.
 We removed the fruit from his diet and after 7 days we had a dramatic improvement, with him waking only a couple of times a night.
 Just to be sure, we added the fruit back and within 3 days the constant waking and restlessness was back.
 At that point we took him to a dietician who put us on an elimination diet for 4 weeks.
 I had to do it as well, as we were breastfeeding It was incredibly hard for the first couple of weeks, but as with our first trial, the results made it all worthwhile.
 Not only was he sleeping better, but he was a much happier, calmer little boy.